-Westmoreland Mental Health Crisis Intervention Hotline 24 hour hotline: (800) 836-6010
+Westmoreland Mental Health Crisis Intervention Hotline

-Center for Victims of Violence and Crime 24 hour hotline: (866) 644-2882
+Center for Victims of Violence and Crime

 APPENDIX B - SOCIAL NETWORKING POLICY

 Introduction

 Social networking is becoming increasingly popular in businesses and with the general public and is a useful tool for the communications and marketing department.
 While social networking can be useful, if improperly used, it can result in a variety of adverse consequences, such as disclosure of sensitive or confidential information, copyright violations, and potential damage to the school's reputation.